xavierkoo/support-local-backend/README.md

 Support Local is THE one-stop shop for all things local.
 It compiles all local businesses, and services in an easy-to-use portal and allows them to offer their products and services to customers through the platform.

+This is the backend repository for the Support Local web application built upon Node.js with RESTful APIs developed using Express.
+Data for the application is stored on MongoDB.

 Main App Link: https://supportlocal.netlify.app/

 Frontend Repository: https://github.com/xavierkoo/support-local-frontend